 This is classic for a reason!
 It brings the focus to the maang tikka and nothing else.
 Pull your hair back without any parting into a tight, high bun at the back.
 This also provides an anchor for your odhni.
 It’s simple, no fuss and it’ll let your pretty jewellery shine through!

-If you’re someone who loves looking at sepia-tinted and vintage photography, you’ll love designer Kresha Bajaj’s hairstyle.
+If you’re someone who loves looking at sepia-tinted and vintage photography, you’ll love designer Kresha Bajaj’s hairstyle with maang tikka.
 For her wedding day, she parted her hair in the middle to show off the maang tikka and then braided the front sections, merging them with a low bun at the back.
 So old school!

 Image: Kamana Sharma

 A paasa and a maang tikka both!
-We love the simple, slightly off-centre side-parted jooda Tanya wore for her wedding.
-What’s interesting is that she wore her maang tikka in the parting rather than in the centre of her forehead.
+We love the simple, slightly off-center side-parted jooda Tanya wore for her wedding.
+What’s interesting is that she wore her maang tikka in the parting rather than in the center of her forehead.